-Intellectual Property Rights (IPRs) in concept biotechnologyintellectual of property, types of IPR and its need; intellectual property rights and the choice of intellectual property rights protection.
-Discovery and invention; Concept of patenting, trademark, trade secrets, copyright, geographical indications and PBRs and their need.
+Intellectual Property Rights (IPRs) in biotechnologyconcept of intellectual property, types of IPR and its need; intellectual property rights and the choice of intellectual property rights protection.
+Discoverv and invention; Concept of patenting, trademark, trade secrets. copyright, geographical indications and PBRs and their need.